faishalshidqi/notes-api-assignment/README.md

 3. Add this environment variables to .env
    - SERVER_ADDRESS (should be filled with an address the server will be running from. e.g.: localhost:9000 or 0.0.0.0:5000)
    - CONTEXT_TIMEOUT (should be filled with an integer, context timeout is in seconds. ideally within 3-5 seconds.)
-   - Access_TOKEN_KEY (should be filled with a hex for access token key)
+   - ACCESS_TOKEN_KEY (should be filled with a hex for access token key)
    - ACCESS_TOKEN_AGE (should be filled with an integer, access token age is in hours)
    - MYSQL_ROOT_USER (should be filled with the database username)
    - MYSQL_ROOT_PASSWORD (should be filled with the database password)